gtauzin/kedro-dagster/docs/pages/intro.md

 ### (Experimental) Dagster partitions support

-Enable time- or key-based [Dagster partitions](https://docs.dagster.io/guides/build/partitions-and-backfills) to backfill, schedule, and process incremental slices of your pipelines.
+Enable key-based [Dagster partitions](https://docs.dagster.io/guides/build/partitions-and-backfills) to backfill, schedule, and process incremental slices of your pipelines.
+Currently supports `StaticPartitionsDefinition` with `StaticPartitionMapping` or `IdentityPartitionMapping`.
+See the [technical documentation](technical.md#kedro-datasets-for-dagster-partitioning) for details on supported features and alternatives for time-based partitioning.

 ## Limitations and considerations